Pmistry5299/Unique_Bank/readme.md

 **Interactive Menu:** Users can navigate through a menu-driven interface to access various banking services.

+Overall, the project aims to provide basic banking functionalities, focusing on database integration using SQLite for storing and managing user account information.
+Users can create accounts, log in, and perform various banking operations such as deposits, withdrawals, and transfers.
 This project is a simple example of how to create a console-based banking application using Python, with basic account management features.